andreas-prouza/ibm-i-build-obi/README.md

 ## Features

-* Free of charge

-  Except for RDi, all components used in this tool are free of charge

 * Check for changes

-  It checks all sources which have changed since last compilie
+  It checks all sources which have changed since last compilie.
+  The hash value of the source will be used to check if it has changed.

 * Check for dependencies